 In a Chapter 13 bankruptcy process, you do pay something back to your creditors.
 Depending on a variety of factors described in our article here, the amount you pay back to your creditors may be higher or lower.

 The important differences from non-bankruptcy “debt consolidation” measures as described above are:

-- The moment you file a Chapter 13 bankruptcy, an injunction under Federal law called the “automatic stay against collections” prevents your creditors from taking any action to collect your debts, including lawsuits and garnishments and repossessions and foreclosures;
+- The moment you file a Chapter 13 bankruptcy, an injunction under Federal law called the “automatic stay against collections” prevents your creditors from taking any action to collect your debts, including lawsuits and will immediately stop garnishments and repossessions and foreclosures;

 - The amount you pay per month to your creditors in a Chapter 13 is not paid directly to the creditors but to an individual known as the Chapter 13 Trustee who will disburse funds to your creditors only in accordance with Federal law;

 - Whatever you do repay to your creditors via the “Chapter 13 Payment Plan” is repaid, typically at 0% interest with no further late fees or penalties after the date your bankruptcy case is filed;

 - Whatever balance creditors do not receive in disbursement from the Chapter 13 Trustee is totally discharged at the end of the Chapter 13 process, just as they are discharged in full in a Chapter 7 bankruptcy;

 - No negotiation with any of your creditors is required.
 What the Federal Bankruptcy Code says that they should receive from your Chapter 13 payment plan is all that they will receive;

 - Important debts such as a mortgage arrearages, child support arrearages, and non-dischargeable income tax debts are repaid by the Chapter 13 Trustee in priority order over unsecured debts such as credit card balances and medical debts;